The Five (talk show): Ratings

 Initially airing as a replacement for Glenn Beck's program after his departure from the network, The Five debuted in July 2011 to modest ratings, but still handily won its time slot.
 The show gained broader success within weeks of airing, even rivaling Beck's former audience share on some afternoons.
 By late August, The Five was consistently beating its competitors on MSNBC and CNN combined and ranked among the top ten cable news shows.
 Additionally, the show proved to be more friendly to advertisers, who were previously reluctant to be associated with the controversial content of Beck's show.
 The Five was the sixth-most-watched cable news program during the latter half of 2011 and the first quarter of 2012; it had jumped to fourth place by the third quarter of 2012, pulling in especially high numbers during the 2012 Republican Convention.
 The Five drew 4.4 million viewers on Election Day 2012.

 By 2013, The Five was the second-most-watched program in all of cable news, placing behind The O'Reilly Factor, although the show was eclipsed on many nights by The Kelly File, which aired from 2013 to 2017.

-In April 2022, The Five became the number one show on cable.
-Even out performing Tucker Carlson Tonight and the rest of Fox News' primetime lineup in the ratings.
+In April 2022, The Five became the number one show on cable, even out performing Tucker Carlson Tonight and the rest of Fox News' primetime lineup in the ratings.
 By the end of the second quarter of 2022, The Five became the most watched show in cable news, beating every single Fox News, CNN and MSNBC primetime shows in the ratings with an average of 3.3 million viewers.

-The Five closed out 2022 as the most watched non-primetime show in cable news history for an entire year.
-Averaging 3.5 million viewers.
+The Five closed out 2022 as the most watched non-primetime show in cable news history for an entire year, averaging 3.5 million viewers.

+Following Fox News firing primetime host Tucker Carlson, the network saw a significant drop in viewership.
+In mid-2023, The Five was averaging between 2.5–2.7 million viewers per night.
+The program still held its title as the number one show in not only cable news, but all of cable.
+The program closed out 2023 as the most watched show in all of Cable News as well as making history as the most watched non-primetime show for the second consecutive year in a row, averaging 2.9 million viewers.
+The Five closed out the first quarter of 2024 averaging 3.04 million viewers and continues to break records by becoming the first non-primetime program ever to top all of cable news for ten consecutive quarters.
+On July 15, 2024, the show notched its highest rated episode to date, bringing in 5.5 million viewers.
+This was The Five's first episode since the attempted assassination of Donald Trump, as well as its first day broadcasting at the 2024 Republican National Convention.